kkestell/kestell.org/src/content/reference/home-network.md

 ---
 title: "Home Network"
-description: "“Your friends on trex all usin' PGP?
+subtitle: "“Your friends on trex all usin' PGP?
 I'll fuckin' read it in hex; that ain't shit to me.”"
 date: 2021-11-27
 draft: false
 ---